The eCommerce industry is booming at a large scale and is estimated to reach $5 trillion in 2022 and $6 trillion in 2024.

 What is Ecommerce Business?

-Ecommerce is most often considered as selling products via a website, but it actually refers to any kind of online transaction happening between two parties on the internet.
+Ecommerce is most often considered to sell products via a website, but it refers to any online transaction between two parties on the internet.

-In 2022, we all are using Ecommerce Businesses in one form or other.
-Here are some of the most common examples of Ecommerce Businesses –
+Today, we are all using eCommerce Businesses in one form or another.
+Here are some of the most common examples of eCommerce Businesses –